HIPAA Privacy Notice

 COBRA continuation coverage for the Plan is managed by:

-Do you know that your plan, as required by the Women’s Health and Cancer Rights Act of 1998, provides benefits for mastectomy-related services including all stages of reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy, including lymphedema.
-Call CIGNA Customer Service for more information.
+Do you know that your plan, as required by the Women’s Health and Cancer Rights Act of 1998, provides benefits for mastectomy-related services including all stages of reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy, including Lymphedema.
+Call your Medical Plan Customer Service for more information.

 In general, IRS restrictions prevent you from making changes to your coverage elections during the plan year.
 This means that once you make your health plan elections at Open Enrollment, you may not drop dependents or change your coverage until the next Open Enrollment period.
 You may be able to add or drop dependents during the plan year (but not change your plan coverage) if you experience and report a life event, also known as a qualified status change.
 These changes include the following: